Finding the right scale of a network: Efficient identification of causal emergence through spectral clustering: Results

 \subsection{Comparing methods of finding macroscales}

 What is the best way to find the scale at which $EI$ is high, along with the associated changes to network properties?
 A brute-force search is impossible due to the number of subgraphs (the same as the number of partitions).
-However, the challenge faced is no more difficult than the challenge of finding communities of nodes, which is common in network science, even though it too is made difficult by the number of partitions.
+However, the challenge faced is similar to the challenge of finding communities of nodes, which is common in network science, even though it too scales by the number of partitions.
 Here we compare three methods for finding $EI^{max}$: a greedy algorithm (described in Section \ref{sec:greedyalgorithm}), a method based on gradient descent (Section \ref{sec:gradient}), and a method based on spectral analysis (Section \ref{sec:spectralanalysis}).

 First, we analyzed the computational runtime of these different algorithms for networks of 150 nodes at varying degrees of preferential attachment (Fig. 1A).
-What we noticed is that extreme microscales and extreme macroscales do not require much computational resources to discover.
+Preferential attachment networks were used because they provide a range of connectivities controlled by $\alpha$, which indicates the degree of preferential attachment.
+When $\alpha$ = 1 attachment leads to a scale-free network, whereas $\alpha$ approaches 0 this generates trees with long path lengths, and when $\alpha > 2$ this leads to hub-and-spoke models.
+Each node adds $m$ edges connect to nodes already in the network, $v_j$, with a probability proportional to $k_j^\alpha$ \cite{Krapivsky2001}.
+Unless otherwise specified $m = 1$ in our simulations.
+What we noticed is that extreme microscales (minimal to no causal emergence) and extreme macroscales (high levels of causal emergence) do not require much computational resources to discover.
 These can be viewed as cases where reduction or emergence are very clear based on the system architecture.
 However, networks with significant mesoscales ($1.0 < \alpha < 2.0$) require significant runtime.
 Notably, this is less so for the spectral analysis, and also the runtime is several orders of magnitude lower in all conditions.
 This is true even when the node number of the network is significantly increased (Fig. 1B).

 Next we examined whether the algorithms successfully captured causal emergence and found informative higher scales (Fig. 1C).
 While all algorithms could identify cases of causal emergence, both the spectral and the greedy seemed to perform better and find equivalent cases of causal emergence.
 This pattern continued even when the number of nodes was increased (Fig. 1D).